teamscode/teamscode-website/content/contests/spring-2022/rules.md

 ### Problem Points

-* Each problem has some number of tests (usually 10 or 20).
-The entire problem is worth some number of points (usually 100).
-If you solve X tests correctly for a problem with Y tests and N total points, you get (X/Y * N) points.
+* All problems are each worth 100 points.
+Each problem has some number of tests (usually 10 or 20).
+If you solve X tests correctly for a problem with Y tests, you get (X/Y * 100) points.
 * Note that each test may have multiple test cases where each test case must be solved correctly to get points for the test.
 * Output must match **exactly** with expected output to receive points for the test case - there is no partial credit.